mjg123/mjg123.github.io/_posts/2018-05-25-Multi-Stage-Docker-Build-with-jlink.md

 portola-jlink latest  3007ac31eedb  2 minutes ago   37.9MB
 ```

 This image is less than 38mb!
 More than 90% file size reduction since the beginning but the resulting behaviour is exactly the same.
-How wonderful!
+How wonderful.

 ### A Quick Word About Portola

 Portola is a JDK11-EA build at the moment.
-The decision about whether to make it a supported build for 11 onwards is going to be made soon, and will be highly driven by the expected demand for it.
+The decision about whether to make it a supported build for 11 onwards is going to be made soon, and will be highly driven by the expected demand.
 So if you are interested in using it, please try it out and talk to us!
+Thanks.

 # Summary